Dominiquedb/sm64-port-android-base/README.md

+forked to use https://github.com/JustMeDaFaq/sm64-port-android with auto disappearing and reappearing touch controls

 # Super Mario 64 Android Port
 This is a port of the reconstructed Super Mario 64 source code to Android using SDL2 with OpenGL ES 2.0.